 Once it’s done, disconnect the USB cable.

 Now select and flash the file according to the instruction on the screen.
 The flashing should only take around 30 seconds to complete.
-Once it’s done, select EXIT to turn off the radio.
+Once done, select EXIT to turn off the radio.

-To verify the update, go back to the Version tab and check the version number and release date.
+To verify the update, go to the Version tab and check the version number and release date.

 Download SD Card Content